award

 Could My Employer Fire Me for Reporting Harassment?

-If you have reported your employer for harassment, it is illegal for your employer to fire you as this is considered to be wrongful termination.
+If you have reported your employer for harassment, it is illegal for your employer to fire you, as this is considered to be wrongful termination.
 This is considered retaliation, and you may have a claim for workplace retaliation if you have been let go for reporting harassment or any other violation in the workplace.
-Your report should never be held against you by your employer.
-Examples of retaliation include denying a promotion, demoting your position, or letting you go.